prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```
 Removes a single named Component from a named Pipeline.
 The remove service will fail if the Component is not currently `in-use` by the Pipeline.
 The Component's `in-use` state will be set to `false` on successful removal.

-If a Pipeline is in a `playing` or `paused` state, the service will attempt a dynamic update if possible, returning from the call with the Pipeline in the same state.

 **Parameters**
 * `pipeline` - [in] unique name for the Pipeline to update.
 * `component` - [in] unique name of the Component to remove.